tbojustin/resumechallenge/content/faq/_index.md

 ## Can I complete the challenge using [different technology X]?
 Yes!
 Feel free to use different cloud providers, DevOps tools, etc -- as long as you have met the end objective described in each step.

+For example, Quang Ngo shows how [he used GCP services](https://medium.com/@quangngotan95/the-cloud-resume-challenge-with-gcp-d331055b667c) to complete the challenge.

 ## Can I share my solutions online?

 You are encouraged to share your general observations and personal approach to solving the challenge when you write your wrap-up blog post.
 However, I ask that you please don't share your Python and Javascript code.
 Let's keep the challenge properly challenging for others!